Anirudh-rao/TheRustlingCourse/3.CustomTypes/Readme.md

 ## use

-The use declaration can be used so manual scoping isn't needed:
+The use declaration can be used so manual scoping isn't needed

+## C-like

+enum can also be used as C-like enums.

+## constants
+Rust has two different types of constants which can be declared in any scope including global.
+Both require explicit type annotation:

+1. `const`: An unchangeable value (the common case).
+2. `static`: A possibly mutable variable with 'static lifetime.

+The static lifetime is inferred and does not have to be specified.
+Accessing or modifying a mutable static variable is `unsafe`.